Worm Gearing

 Note: It is advisable to use a fan when the speed exceeds 800 rpm.

-11.5 Oil bath lubrication, method C
+11.9 Oil bath lubrication, method C - Simplified

-The approximate formula result shows gearbox temperature [11.6] and thermal safety [11.7], which should be higher than 1.1.
+The approximate formula result shows gearbox temperature [11.10] and thermal safety [11.12], which should be higher than 1.1.

 This section enables making a simple thermal analysis of a gearbox.
 Most input parameters are estimated on the basis of size, power transmitted, design type and others.
 But more precise values can also be used, obtained from measurement on a similar gearbox or from the professional literature, for instance.
-Clear the ticking box in the pertinent line to enter a specific value of a required parameter.

-11.9 Requested max. temperature of gearbox (oil)
+11.15 Requested max. temperature oil sump (oil)

 It is proposed on the basis of oil used so as to achieve thermal safety coefficient 1.1.

-11.11 Gearbox surface
+11.16 Gearbox surface

 Surface area is achieved by an approximate calculation based on gearing dimensions.
 It is advisable to use a suitable output from the CAD 3D model for precise calculation (check).

-11.12 Heat transfer coefficient
+11.17 Heat transfer coefficient

 Heat transfer (transmission, radiation) coefficient depends on the gearbox operation environment (ventilation, room size), gearbox size, ribbing, number of worm speed, temperature, etc. The use of a fan can triple the coefficient.
 Any precise calculation of the coefficient is therefore difficult and requires a thorough analysis.
 Values from 5 [W/m2*K] to 50 [W/m2*K] were measured in practice.
 If the ticking box is crossed, an approximate value estimated based on gearbox speed, size and design is added automatically.